Eligibility Requirements for an Independent School Teacher Certificate

 practical and therefore only teacher education programs that contain significant

-on-campus education and supervised practicum will be recognised.
-Proof of language
+on-campus education and a practicum that is supervised and evaluated will be recognised.

 Subject Restricted Teaching Certificate (SR)